-December 2009 – After taking two weeks off in Mulege where i stayed at Bill’s place and worked on my websites, it was time to carry on my journey of cycling from Alaska to Argentina.
+December 2009 – After taking two weeks off in Mulege where stayed at Bill’s place and worked on my websites, it was time to carry on my journey of cycling from Alaska to Argentina.

 January 2010 – After an extended stay in San Blas, Mexico over Christmas and the New Year where I was also recovering from flu, the journey continued ever southwards.

-Heading away from the coast, I stayed in San Cristobal de las Casas for a while, and then cycled to Palenque where I met Oliver along the way.
+Heading away from the coast, I stayed in San Cristobal de las Casas for a while, and then cycled to the Mayan ruins of Palenque where I met Oliver along the way.

-Guatemala, El Salvador, Honduras
+Cycling in Guatemala, El Salvador and Honduras

-Parting company, I then rode through El Salvador and into Honduras in this central American stage of my trip.
+Parting company, I then did a border crossing or two as I rode through El Salvador and into Honduras in this central American stage of my trip.
 Corrupt officials? – I didn’t see a single one!

-Nicaragua, Costa Rica, Panama
+Cycling in Nicaragua, Costa Rica, Panama